Truncated factorized perverse sheaves on Sym(C): Introduction

-Motivated by this connection, one is lead to ask what category of algebraic structures can be related to perverse sheaves on the family of open strata in each $\sym^n(\CC)$, that is, on the family of configuration spaces of $n$ points for each $n$, i.e., the space of multiplicity-free monic polynomials.
+Motivated by this connection, one is led to ask what category of algebraic structures can be related to perverse sheaves on the family of configuration spaces of $n$ points for each $n$, i.e., the space of multiplicity-free monic polynomials.
 More generally, for $d\in\NN$, we wish to understand what category of algebraic structures is related to perverse sheaves on the family of open subsets $\sym^n_{\leq d}(\CC)$, corresponding to monic polynomials of degree $n$ whose root multiplicities are bounded by $d$.